12-step installation guide

 - For all instruments, the direction used to screw the peg into the peg box should be the same direction that will be used to tune a string flat.

 - Read the table of Peg Sizes

-- Measure the diameter of all the peg holes on the instrument to be fitted.
+- Measure the diameter of all the pegs on the instrument.

-- Select a Perfection peg with a diameter that is just larger than the largest peg hole.
+- Select a Perfection peg with a diameter that is just larger than the largest peg.

 Tools & materials required

 - Peg reamer – standard profile (violin 1:30, cello 1:25)

 - Wax pencil or marking pen